-The City of Red Wing does allow open burning according to City Code Section 1019 Subdivision 4.
+The City of Red Wing does allow open burning according to City Code Section 1019 Subdivision 3.
 Open burning is done by permit process only.
-If a Red Wing resident or Wacouta township resident wishes to burn on their property, they must first apply for a permit.
+If a Red Wing resident wishes to burn on their property, they must first apply for a permit.

-Permit applications are available at City Hall located at 315 W 4th St. Also, permit applications may be downloaded from the city website at http://www.red-wing.org/permits.html.
-The applicant must thoroughly read all rules and regulations on the permit application form and be willing and able to abide by all regulations listed.
+Permit applications are available at City Hall located at 315 W 4th St. Also, permit applications can be completed online at http://forms.ci.red-wing.mn.us:81/Forms/openburn The applicant must thoroughly read all rules and regulations on the permit application form and be willing and able to abide by all regulations listed.
 The application fee is $15.00 for single family dwellings.
 Additional fees apply for multifamily dwellings, lot clearing, or commercial properties.
 The permit is valid for six weeks starting from the date of application.

 Regulation #4 of the application states, "Burning piles shall not be located within 100 feet of any structure owned by the permit holder or within 200 feet of any structure not owned by the permit holder."
 In the past regulation #4 has been loosely enforced.
 However, in order to enhance the safety all parties involved and limit the number of nuisance calls received, regulation #4 will be strictly enforced.
 City staff will use GIS to verify your burn site meets applicable setbacks.
 This may mean you have been burning on your property for the past several years, but are not eligible to burn anymore.